JesuaMG/BigData/Unit1/Evaluation/README.md

 ## b)
 ### What percentage of the time was the “High” column greater than $ 500?
+In order to obtain the result, we must first know which elements of the column meet the condition, for that we use the "filter" function with the "High" condition greater than 500 and to determine the number of elements that satisfy it we use "count", then we multiply by 1.0 to be able to obtain the result in double data type, we divide it by the number of data that we obtain with "df.count ()" and finally we multiply by 100.
 ```scala
 val result = (df.filter($"High" > 500).count())*1.0/df.count()*100